No. 1 Georgia rallies from 10 down to beat Missouri 26-22

 After another fumble by the Bulldogs, Mevis added a 49-yarder to extend the Tigers’ advantage.

+“We knew we were going to get everything they had,” Georgia center Sedrick Van Pran said.

-Georgia finally got on the board on Podlesny’s 40-yard field goal, only to watch Division II transfer Cody Schrader rip off a 63-yard run on the Tigers’ next possession.
+The Bulldogs finally got on the score board on Podlesny’s 40-yard field goal, only to watch Division II transfer Cody Schrader rip off a 63-yard run on the Tigers’ next possession.
 He was finally tackled at the goal line, and the Bulldogs made a much-needed stand, but Mevis nevertheless added a chip-shot field goal to restore the 16-3 lead.

 Even when the Bulldogs successfully faked a field goal late in the first half only to settle for one anyway, then had to kick another after a 16-play drive that took up half the third quarter.